alexgoller/illumio-api-examples/ilo/examples.md

 ilo rule_set create --name "Example App Ruleset" --scopes '[[ { "label" : { "href":"/orgs/1/labels/15"}},{"label":{"href":"/orgs/1/labels/17"}}]]'
 ```

-# Create ruleset with intrascope AMS (all workloads) rule and HTTPS ingress (check service, here the ingress service is 55)
+# Create ruleset with intrascope AMS (all workloads) rule and HTTPS ingress

+Service needs to be a service object from the Illumio Core PCE (here the ingress service is 55)

 * ingress_services holds the incoming services for that rule
 * extra scope rules must have unscoped_consumers set to true